ncampost/autoencoder-anomaly/README.md

 # Building a deep autoencoder with Keras to detect anomalies in data

 Here an autoencoder is used to detect anomalies in data.
 First we create a noisy cosine wave and train a 5-layer autoencoder to reconstruct the wave.
+Noisy training wave:

 ![Training data: noisy cosine wave](imgs/figure1.png)